 Born in Geneva, Stephan MacLeod first studied the violin and the piano and then singing with Kurt Moll in Cologne and with Gary Magby in Lausanne.
 Active all over the world as a renowned concert singer since his early twenties, his desire to conduct started at the same time and he founded ten years ago his own ensemble, Gli Angeli Genève, where he is both singing and leading.
 Gli Angeli Genève gives a season of concerts in Geneva since 2005, and is now regularly invited in most European concert halls and leading festivals for ancient music.

-As a singer, his career started through an intense collaboration with Reinhard Goebel and Musica Antiqua Köln when he was 20 years old.
-He’s been particularly active in the oratorio repertoire since, particularly under Philippe Herreweghe, Gustav Leonhardt(†), Franz Brüggen(†), Masaaki Suzuki (Bach Collegium Japan), Jordi Savall, Michel Corboz, Daniel Harding, Vaclav Luks, Sigiswald Kuijken, Konrad Junghänel (Cantus Cölln), Christophe Coin, Philippe Pierlot (Ricercar Consort), Helmut Rilling, Frieder Bernius, Jos Van Immerseel, Jésus López-Cobos, Hervé Niquet, Paul Van Nevel (Huelgas Ensemble), and with such ensembles as the Akademie für Alte Musik Berlin, Musica Antiqua Köln, the Freiburger Barockorchester, Tafelmusik or the RIAS-Kammerchor.
+He started a solo career in his early 20s, initally working intensively with Reinhard Goebel and Musica Antiqua Köln.
+Since then, he has performed with a number of leading condutors of the Baroque repertoire, particularly Philippe Herreweghe, Gustav Leonhardt(†), Franz Brüggen(†), Masaaki Suzuki (Bach Collegium Japan), Jordi Savall, Michel Corboz, Daniel Harding, Vaclav Luks, Sigiswald Kuijken, Konrad Junghänel (Cantus Cölln), Christophe Coin, Philippe Pierlot (Ricercar Consort), Helmut Rilling, Frieder Bernius, Jos Van Immerseel, Jésus López-Cobos, Hervé Niquet, Paul Van Nevel (Huelgas Ensemble), and with such ensembles as the Akademie für Alte Musik Berlin, Musica Antiqua Köln, the Freiburger Barockorchester, Tafelmusik or the RIAS-Kammerchor.

-He has been heard as a concert soloist in most of the main music centers and festivals in Europe, as well as in the USA, Canada, South America or China, and is a frequent visitor to Japan.
+As a concert soloist, Mr MacLeod has performed at the main halls and festivals in Europe, as well as in the USA, Canada, South America, China and Japan.

-He made many radio and CD recordings (recording works, among other, of Bach, Monteverdi, Schütz, and Vivaldi) for the labels BIS, Harmonia Mundi Deutschland, Channel Classics, Sony Classical, Cascavelle, Accord and Marco Polo, several of which have won awards in the press.
+He has various CD recordings to his credit (with works, amongst others, by Bach, Monteverdi, Schütz, and Vivaldi) for the labels BIS, Harmonia Mundi Deutschland, Channel Classics, Sony Classical, Cascavelle, Accord and Marco Polo, several of which have won awards.

-Stephen MacLeod’s repertoire ranges from Renaissance and western European baroque music through Mozart, Rossini and Fauré, to Honegger, Frank Martin and Philip Glass, not forgetting the great German romantic Lieder composers.
+Stephen MacLeod’s repertoire ranges from Renaissance and western European baroque music through Mozart, Rossini and Fauré, to Honegger, Frank Martin and Philip Glass, as well as the great German romantic Lieder composers.

 He teaches in Lausanne, where he is professor of singing in the University of Music (Haute Ecole de Musique de Lausanne).

-In the recent years, he has been conducting a production of Cavalli's La Calisto in Geneva, Mozart concerts at the Lausanne Opera, a production of Sondheim's Sweeney Todd in Geneva, Bach’s Matthew Passion in Switzerland, Germany, and the Netherlands or orchestral works by Bach and Rameau with the Orchestre de la Suisse Romande.
+In the recent years, he has been conducting a production of Cavalli's La Calisto in Geneva, Mozart concerts at the Lausanne Opera, a production of Sondheim's Sweeney Todd in Geneva, Bach’s Matthew Passion in Switzerland, Germany, and the Netherlands as well as orchestral works by Bach and Rameau with the Orchestre de la Suisse Romande.

 ANY PUBLIC USE OF THE ABOVE TEXT IS NOT PERMITTED WITHOUT SPECIFIC